dh-trier/coleto/HOWTO.md

 This is what each parameter means:

 - `working_directory`: This specifies where on your system the main coleto directory (the copy of the repository) is located in.
 Default: "".
+(You probably don't have to change this, as you will later find and run the coleto.py script in your terminal)._
 - `dataset`: The directory name of the dataset folder inside the `data` directory, and containing the `input` and `output`folders for this dataset.
 Default: "Doyle".
 - `language`: The language of the text files to be compared.
 Default: en (English).
 - `smoothing`: Whether or not the visualization of the amount of changes over text time uses smoothing or not.
 Recommended to be `True`for longer texts, `False` for short texts.
 Default: `True`.
 - `levenshtein_cutoff`: The cutoff value for the categorization of edits as major or minor, in terms of their Levenshtein distance.
 Any edit with a value larger than this will be categorized as major, any other edit will be categorized as minor.
 Default: `5`.
 - `documentation_mode`: Whether the script should save a minimal documentation of each run (just one timestamped file with some metadat) or a complete documentation (all data files, scripts and the config file).
 Default: minimal.
 (The `complete` mode is not implemented yet.)

-### Run coleto
+### Run Coleto

-Run coleto, either from the command line or from an IDE.
+Run Coleto, either from the command line or from an IDE.

-#### Running coleto from the command line
+#### Running Coleto from the command line

 Run the run_coleto.py script, which is in the `coleto/coleto/` directory.

-On Mac and Linux, use  the `cd` command to navigate to the main `coleto?` folder in Terminal, then run: `python3 coleto/run_coleto.py`
+On Mac and Linux, use  the `cd` command to navigate to the main `coleto` folder in Terminal, then run: `python3 coleto/run_coleto.py`

 Watch our for the programm messages on the progress with processing the files.
 There should not be any warnings or errors.
 If everything works fine, coleto will create the output files in the directory `data/{dataset}/output`.

-#### Running coleto from an IDE
+#### Running Coleto from an IDE

 Use your IDE to open the file `run_coleto.py`, then press `F5` to execute the pipeline.